SofaDefrost/SoftRobots/docs/tutorials/CableGripper/cablegripper-tuto.md

 Here is a set of tasks you can do to get better understanding of this step.

 ####<i>Task 1.0:</i>
-- Create a new file called *"mycablegripper.pyscn"*.
-- This file should contain the previously presented content.
+- Download and extract the file myproject.zip to any location of your choice.
-- Run it with the following command: runSofa mycablegripper.pyscn -i.
-With the '-i' option Sofa will reload the scene eache time it is modified.
+- Try the scene by doing runSofa cablegripper.pyscn -i.
+With the '-i' option Sofa will reload the scene eache time it is modified & saved.
 - Explore the scene graph and the properties of the different objects it contains in the Sofa GUI.

 ####<i>Task 1.1:</i>
-- Search in the documentation how to change the color of floor.
-(Note, a ..autolink::STLIB::Floor is a specific kind of ..autolink::STLIB::RigidObject).
+..autolink::FIXME...

 ####<i>Task 1.2:</i>
-- Add a rigid Cube & Sphere.
+- Add a rigid Cube.
 The cube must be of size '20'.

 ####<i>Task 1.3:</i>
 - Add a serie of 5 cubes in a row with equidistant spacing and different color.
+(Note, with Sofa colors are encoded as a triplet of float encoding bewteen 0.0 and 1.0 the intensity of the Red/Green/Blue component. a ..autolink::STLIB::Floor is a specific kind of ..autolink::STLIB::RigidObject thus it have the same parameters).

+####<i>Task 1.4:</i>
+- Add the Gripper object to the scene in a way similar to the Floor the Cubes.
+Normally, only a cylindric shape should appear indicating the location of the Gripper base.

 ### Step 2: Modeling and simulating the gripper deformations
-We will now add now a deformable object to a scene.
+We will now add a deformable object to a scene.
 There exists a lot of different mechanical behavior and it is important to understand the one that approximates the behavior of the real object your want to simulate.
 In particular, it is important to know how soft or stiff the material is, if it has an elastic or more complex behaviour (Hyperelastic, plastic, etc...).
 In our case, the real material is silicon which we will approximate